GeorgeHarland/RandomTower/README.md

 There are currently 7 powerups in the game.
 Press Q, W, E after getting some gold to try them out!

+Powerups get more expensive each purchase, by 1 gold + the amount of minutes played.

 ## Controls

 Enter/Space - Start the game